fabulousseven/threadsync/ReadMe.txt

     CONSOLE APPLICATION : ThreadSyncTest Project Overview
 ========================================================================

-AppWizard has created this ThreadSyncTest application for you.
-This file contains a summary of what you will find in each of the files that make up your ThreadSyncTest application.

 ThreadSyncTest.vcproj
     This is the main project file for VC++ projects generated using an Application Wizard.
     It contains information about the version of Visual C++ that generated the file, and